-The following is a list of the course categories for the Graduate Ministry Program (Certificates, M.A., Dual M.A./M.B.A, and M.Div.).
+The following is a list of the course categories for the Graduate Ministry Program (Certificates, M.A., Dual M.A./M.B.A., Dual M.A./M.Div./M.Ed., and M.Div.).
 This list does not apply to the M.C.M.
 This list includes which courses fulfill each learning objective as well as which courses fulfill each concentration.
 Some courses may be applied toward either a learning objective or a concentration, but not both.
-For the M.A., students need to pick at least three concentration courses (or the equivalent to 9 units).
-For the M.Div., students need to pick at least four concentration courses (or the equivalent to 12 units).
+For the M.A., students need to pick at least three concentration courses (or the equivalent to 12 units).